microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-post-members.md

 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | Group.Create, Group.ReadWrite.All, Directory.ReadWrite.All |

-To add a member to an administrative unit, the calling principal must be assigned one of the following [Azure AD roles](/azure/active-directory/roles/permissions-reference):
+To create a new group in an administrative unit, the calling principal must be assigned one of the following [Azure AD roles](/azure/active-directory/roles/permissions-reference):

 * Privileged Role Administrator
 * Global Administrator
+* Groups Administrator

 ## HTTP request